Too Much Corporate Training Is Wasted

 First, identify the top few skills that matter most to the participants, their boss and the company as a whole.
 Second, identify the top scenarios in which those skills would make the most difference.
 And finally, design a learning solution that allows participants to learn what matters most at a pace that works for them.

-Much of learning is learning by doing, reflecting, feedback and failure.
-Be sure that your training programs have sufficient follow-through and are supported by performance management systems and ongoing coaching.
 Without consistent exposure, feedback and accountability, new skills tend to become the fad of the month instead of the new muscles required to perform at your peak.

 The Bottom Line